picimako/just-kitting/README.md

 ## Disclaimer

-The features in this plugin are based on the IntelliJ Platform SDK documentation, and personal experience, and what I personally found useful.
+The features in this plugin are based on the IntelliJ Platform SDK documentation, and personal experience, and what I personally find useful.
 There are many subtleties to using DevKit and the IntelliJ Platform, that are not covered here, and I don't know of.

-Please use your best judgement when using e.g. some of the code generation features, to make sure they actually suit your specific needs.
+Please use your best judgement when using these features to make sure they actually suit your specific needs.

 ## Contributions